 “My Life’s Journey” is a project initiated by Natalie Rudolph, a TeachBeyond Deutschland member working with refugees.
 It uses art to help the refugees come to grips with their feelings and to find a way to express them.
 An artist meets with them in the refugee house in Marzell for four to six sessions.

 Natalie explains that she sees social work from a Christian worldview, embracing the whole person to give back his/her dignity.
 This concept is grounded in our understanding of God.
 Natalie adds, “We want the refugee to learn to understand the image of God and find hope in the Christian faith.
 We believe that this value is of great importance if we are concerned with sustainable integration of refugees into their new home.”

-English Camp: This was our sixth year doing English camp in partnership with Roma Malancea, Mihai Tiranu, and other pastors from the town of Antonesti in Moldova.
+English Camp: This was our sixth year doing English camp in partnership with Roma Malancea, Mihai Tsaran and other pastors from the district of Stefan Voda in south-eastern Moldova.
 Every year the camp gets better and this year was no different.
 About 100 young people heard the message of the salvation through Jesus.
 They were discipled while learning English and having fun.
 The volunteer staff felt the sense of accomplishment and the joy of having done their service well before God and each other.

-Day Center: TeachBeyond Moldova opened a day center in the village of Cheropkany where more than 10 people with various physical disabilities receive spiritual instruction while participating in craft and life-skills activities.
-A seminar was held for local church leaders to encourage them to include disabled people their churches—with one leader declaring his desire to begin work with disabled people.
+Day Center: CMDM, a partner of TeachBeyond Moldova, opened a day center in the village of Cheropkany where more than 10 people with various physical disabilities receive spiritual instruction while participating in craft and life-skills activities.
+A seminar was held for local church leaders to encourage and equip them to include service to disabled people their churches—with more than one leader declaring their desire to begin work with disabled people.

 |Programs and Projects Contributions and Support||$17,781,541|